polterguy/phosphorusfive/README.md

 ## License

-Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that a proprietary enabling license is available for a fee.
+Phosphorus Five is free and open source software, and distributed under the terms of the Gnu Public License - However, proprietary enabling licenses are available for a fee.

 ## FAQ